Guide to Running Downhill: Tips from a Run Coach

 Running downhill puts a different kind of strain on your body than running on flat or uphill surfaces.
 These are some of the effects of downhill running:

 • Increased leg and joint impact.
 Downhill running puts more pressure on your joints and muscles as your feet hit the ground with more force.
+Your knees, heels, and ankles absorb a lot of impact from running downhill.
+Hitting the brakes by slowing down on downhills also forces some biomechanical adaptations as your lower body has to go against the natural tendency to contract by instead shortening for eccentric exercise to use a braking force.

 Although downhill running places unique challenges on your body, there are ways you can learn to run down hills more effectively and minimize the wear and tear on your body.